-This UNESCO World Heritage is one of my favourite places.
-You can see more than 2.000 year old rice terraces and go for tremendous hikes.
+This UNESCO World Heritage is one of my favorite places.
+You can see more than 2.000-year-old rice terraces and go for tremendous hikes.
 You will also see some completely remote villages with people, who have never seen anything else but their own villages.
 A completely isolated life.
 You can also explore some untouched waterfalls, rivers and walking tracks.
 So cool!

 Angkor Wat, Cambodia

-You can do different kind of tours to explore these historical monuments.
+You can do a different kind of tours to explore these historical monuments.

-It was not easy to decide, which ones are my favourite 8.
-I could have put in 8 other ones as well, if I wanted to.
+It was not easy to decide, which ones are my favorite 8.
+I could have put in 8 other ones as well if I wanted to.
 So whatever you decide to see, I guarantee you will have a blast in Southeast Asia.